 Designed in Seattle, the Pico U is a countertop-size appliance that makes a perfect pour-over and craft beer.

-Some people like the process of crafting their own beer in the garage, or standing over a coffee pot, slowing drizzling water over their perfectly bloomed coffee grounds.
+Some people like the process of crafting their own beer in the garage, or standing over a coffee pot, slowly drizzling water over their perfectly bloomed coffee grounds.

 For the rest of us — who like to consume craft drinks without putting in quite that much effort — there’s the PicoBrew Pico U.